 To find out whether these lots are available or closed on a particular night, the easiest way is to dial the

 Parking Announcement Line (862-1001) for recorded status information.
 Additionally, the

 status signs at the entrances to these lots will indicate whether the lots are closed or open.
 The information posted on the recorded message or on the signs is usually "official" by noon.

 It is the responsibility of the motorist to correctly ascertain the

 status of the weather-conditional lots.

-Note: Sometimes e-mail announcements are made to supplement the official notice posted on the Parking Announcement Line.
+Note: Sometimes e-mail and/or social media announcements are made to supplement the official notice posted on the Parking Announcement Line.
 These are done as a courtesy.
-Because UTS can't control the delivery and receipt of such e-mails, do not rely on e-mail to determine the WPB status.
+Because UTS can't control the delivery and receipt of such announcements, do not rely on these to determine the WPB status.
 Call 862-1001 or check the signs for the official status.

 Please consult the Article VIII of the Rules & Regulations for specific policy, or call the Parking Office for information (603) 862-1010.